No. 10 Iowa wins 77-75 as free throws cost No. 14 Rutgers

 Jacob Young had 17 points as Rutgers’ defense stifled the Big Ten’s top offense.

+“Honestly, I just had to get the ball,” Garza said.
+“They were playing so aggressively defensively, our guards weren’t able to get the ball to me and credit them for their game plan.”

-Connor McCaffery headed to the locker room three minutes into the game with an ankle injury and never returned.
+Iowa’s Connor McCaffery headed to the locker room three minutes into the game with an ankle injury and returned only to inbound the ball in the final seconds of the game.
+Head coach Fran McCaffery said his son was “day-to-day.”

 From there, Rutgers stymied an offense averaging 94 points.
 Jordan Bohannon scored 13 points on 5-of-7 shooting while Keegan Murray had 14 points.